 The range for this register is 1-255 seconds; the factory setting for this register is 5.
 Decreasing this value causes the modem to test more frequently for malfunctions at the remote end.
-However, the modem will not hang up for approximately 2 \ T1 \ N2 seconds because it retransmits the RR query several times.
+However, the modem will not hang up for approximately 2 T1 N2 seconds because it retransmits the RR query several times.

-A Note on Registers S74, S75, S76, S77, S78, and S79 (Logical Channel Number Selectors)
+1.3.1 Logical Channel Number Selectors-S74, S75, S76, S77, S78, S79

-Although V-series System Products supports four virtual channels, numbered 1 through 4, packet switched networks can support up to 4096 channels (numbered 0-4095).
+Although V-series products support four virtual channels, numbered 1 through 4, packet-switched networks can support up to 4096 channels (numbered 0-4095).
 Each network has its own channel numbering system to support multiple users.
-For example, if there are 15 calls, each with four virtual connections, the packet switched network can support all 60 (4\15) virtual calls, but each has to have a different logical channel number.
+For example, if there are 15 calls, each with four virtual connections, the packet-switched network can support all 60 (415) virtual calls, but each has to have a different logical channel number.

 Networks often set up their system so that all incoming calls are within one range and all outgoing calls are within another range.
-Logical Channel Numbers are automatically assigned by the V-series System Product, but the ranges need to be configurable in order to be compatible with different network requirements.
+Logical Channel Numbers are automatically assigned by the V-series product, but the ranges need to be configurable in order to be compatible with different network requirements.

-S74, S75 - Minimum Incoming Logical Channel Number (LCN)
+S74, S75 Minimum Incoming Logical Channel Number (LCN)

 \$74 and \$75 combine to specify the lowest incoming Logical Channel Number the packet layer will report or accept.
-The value used is formed by using \$74 as the two high decimal digits and \$75 as the two low decimal digits, or the value can be expressed by the formula \$74\100+\$75.
+The value used is formed by using \$74 as the two high decimal digits and \$75 as the two low decimal digits, or the value can be expressed by the formula \$74100+\$75.
 If the resulting value is outside the range (0-4095), the value is assigned to the appropriate corresponding limit (e.g., if a value of 4099 is used, it is assigned to the upper limit value of 4095).